 How Much Does It Cost to Live In Panama?

-The landscape is beautiful and there are awesome beaches all over the country, and mountains for those that prefer mild climate.
+The landscape is beautiful and there are awesome beaches all over the country, and mountains for those that prefer mild climates.

-All an all Panama is a laid back country and don’t forget the best carnival, second only maybe to Brazil!Cost of Living Index:
+All in all, Panama is a laid-back country and doesn’t forget the best carnival, second only maybe to Brazil!Cost of Living Index:

 Panama : Cost of Living by City

 When it comes to the prices of restaurants, you can go out to a fancy restaurant and spend over 100$ for 2 people.

 The cuisine is varied and there are all kinds of food and restaurants to suit your taste.